Solar panels are an increasingly popular solution for UK homes – largely because of how much money they can save you on your energy bills.

 What happens to solar power when batteries are full?

 If there’s no more storage space because your solar battery is full, the renewable energy your solar panels generate will simply stop being absorbed.
 Your solar panels will continue to generate energy, but it won’t be used or stored until there’s demand or space for it.
 Similarly, if you don’t have a solar battery you’ll need to use up, or sell to the grid, every kilowatt of electricity your panels generate – otherwise, it’ll go to waste.
-You’ll lose about 50% of the power your solar panels generate.
+You’ll lose about 50 per cent of the power your solar panels generate.

 Our recommendation